-Company executives set aside revenues from financial reports to conceal the volatility of the company's business, attorneys argued in a case settled last year.
+SEATTLE--Top executives at Microsoft "systematically and deliberately" violated U.S. and foreign law by setting aside hundreds of millions of dollars in revenues from financial reports to conceal the volatility of the company's business, attorneys argued in a case that settled last year.

 The allegations are part of a probe by the Securities and Exchange Commission announced by Microsoft last week.
 The agency in recent months has vowed to crack down on the practice, which is known as keeping "cookie jar reserves" because companies can dip into them to conceal slow business during lean quarters.
 A violation can result in a fines or an order requiring a company to restate its earnings.

 The software giant, for its part, says its accounting practices are

 regarded as among the most conservative in the industry.

 "Microsoft financial statements are prepared in accordance with generally

 accepted accounting principles and are reviewed and audited regularly by

 But briefs filed here in the former Microsoft employee's 1996 lawsuit tell a far different story.
 The documents, reviewed by CNET News.com a day after the probe was announced, claim that Microsoft illegally retaliated against Charles Pancerzewski after his corporate auditing department in 1995 reported the alleged improprieties to the company's top brass.

 "Corporate audit started reporting on and finding some matters that